 4. Have a time period for the group to meet.
 1 meeting per week, for 90 minutes, segmented into 12 week modules have been the sweet spot for me.
 Then we break for 2 weeks, and then start the next 12 week module.
 Clients who may be a little reluctant or shy in starting group feel better knowing that there is a start and end date.
 That said, when you facilitate a positive group experience, very often clients will move forward into the next module.

 5. Theme your modules.
 I like to theme each group module to keep it fresh and inspired for the group members (and for myself!).
 I also like to select a book and exercises that align with that theme.
 For example, in my HEART women's group our current theme for this 12 week module is "Phoenix Rising", and the book I selected to support the theme is, "Rising Strong" by Brene Brown.
-A helpful tip: Your therapy group is not a book club, so the book should be what I call the "back ground music" as a support to your work.
+A helpful tip: Your therapy group is NOT a book club, so the book should be what I call the "back ground music" as a support to your work.

 7. Law and Ethics.
 Make sure you have all of your legal and ethical foundation pieces in place.
-That includes informed consent forms, limits of confidentiality, group rules, signature forms, contact out of group, mandated reporting, attendance, and so forth.
+That includes informed consent forms, assessment pre-group, limits of confidentiality, group rules, signature forms, contact out of group, mandated reporting, attendance, and so forth.
 If you prefer not to reinvent the wheel, The Group Therapy Forms Packet will be of support so that you have your client forms ready to go.

 8. Have a solid policy.
 Know what your policy is for missing group, group rules, late arrivals, food in group, cross talk, cell phones, payments, etc. and so forth (this is all outlined in the group forms packet), and have a pre-group interview process in place as well as a termination policy.
 You will want to make sure that you carefully screen your group clients to ensure that your group is the right fit for them, and that they are the right fit for your group.